DevVoxel/Randomizr/README.md

 # Randomizr
-Website that allows users to ranodmize listed items.
+Website that allows users to randomize listed items.